How to Lead a Workforce Through Pandemic Recovery

 - Take away uncertainty in aspects of the business you can control to provide more stability.

-- Measure the results of your mental health efforts to provide accountability and proof to leadership on effectiveness.
+- Measure the results of your mental health efforts to provide accountability and showcase effectiveness.

 Understanding the Employee Recovery Process Through Mental Health Support